pantheon-systems/documentation/source/content/guides/frontend-performance/04-caching.md

 <dd >This header should include a `max-age` that is the maximum number of seconds that the cache can be kept.</dd>
 <br />
 <dt>surrogate-key-raw</dt>
 <dd>Metadata including the the content IDs for what was displayed on this page.
 This metadata instructs this page to be cleared from cache when any of those posts are saved again.
 This header is only present when you specifically add a debugging header (`Pantheon-Debug:1`) to your request.
-You can use a browser extension to add the debugging header (here are some extensions for [Chrome](https://chrome.google.com/webstore/search/modify%20header) and [Firefox](https://addons.mozilla.org/en-US/firefox/search/?q=modify+header)).</dd>
+You can use a browser extension to add the debugging header.
+Here are some extensions for [Chrome](https://chrome.google.com/webstore/search/modify%20header) and [Firefox](https://addons.mozilla.org/en-US/firefox/search/?q=modify+header).</dd>
 <br />
 <dt>x-served-by</dt>
 <dd>This header indicates which POP your response came from.
 Our primary infrastructure is in the Midwest of the United States so the first item you will probably see on this list will include "ORD" for the O'Hare airport in Chicago.
 If you're physically located in Austin you will also see DFW, indicating the response went from the primary datacenter to a cached copy in Chicago to a cached copy in Dallas.</dd>